-A celebrated movie director’s determination to explore gender issues within the constraints of the studio system were the subject of a recent “MTSU On the Record” radio program.
+A celebrated movie director’s determination to explore gender issues within the constraints of the studio system was the subject of a recent “MTSU On the Record” radio program.

 Helford is the author of “What Price Hollywood?
 Gender and Sex in the Films of George Cukor.”

 The book combines the story of Cukor’s career with a critical exploration of more than 25 of his films, including “The Women,” “The Philadelphia Story,” “My Fair Lady,” “Heller in Pink Tights,” and “Adam’s Rib.”